 Backstrap weaving is an ancient art practiced for centuries in many parts of the world.
-Peru, Guatemala, China, Japan, Bolivia, and Mexico are a few of the places they use a type of backstrap loom.
-Today it is still used on a daily basis, in many parts of Guatemala by Mayan women, to weave fabrics for their clothing and other needed household textiles.
+Peru, Guatemala, China, Japan, Bolivia, and Mexico are a few of the countries where weavers use a type of backstrap loom.
+Today it is still used on a daily basis, in many parts of Guatemala by Mayan women, to weave fabric for their clothing and other needed household textiles such as shawls, baby wraps, tablecloths, washcloths, towels, and so much more.

 The looms are simple - typically 6-7 rods- often handmade by the weaver.
 A backstrap loom is easily portable because it can simply be rolled up and laid aside when not in use.